ScytheCarl/BigData/README.md

 # Hadoop
-Using Java to operate hadoop and basic MR program
+1.Using Java to operate hadoop
+2.Basic MR program
+3.Rpc